venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

     - related to consumer commands
     - Zookeeper involved

+### Topic & Partition Strategy

+- Topics by product & tenant-group classfication
+- Partitions count is driven by tenant-group classification

 ### Java Producer with Keys

 When Kafka publishes a keyed message, the message is deterministically mapped to a partition based on the hash of the key.
 This provides a guarantee that messages with the same key are always routed to the same partition, which can be important for some applications.
 Remember that messages within a partition are always delivered in order to the consumer.